Image

 A manslaughter charge in Andrew County, MO is serious, but it is far from automatic.
 There are multiple ways a strong defense attorney can challenge the case, weaken the prosecution’s argument, and in some situations, get charges reduced or dismissed entirely.

-• Self-Defense or Protecting Others: Missouri law may justify the use of force when necessary to prevent immediate harm to yourself or another person in Andrew County, MO.
+• Self-Defense or Defense of Others: Missouri law may justify the use of force when necessary to prevent immediate harm to yourself or another person in Andrew County, MO.

-• Miranda or Statement Issues: If your rights were violated during questioning in or around Andrew County, MO, what you said may not be used against you.
+• Miranda or Statement Issues: If you were questioned in or around Andrew County, MO without proper warnings or your rights were ignored, your statements may not be allowed in court.

-• No Clear Intent: In some Andrew County, MO cases, prosecutors must show a certain mental state.
+• Failure to Establish Intent: In some Andrew County, MO cases, prosecutors must show a certain mental state.
 If they can’t prove it, the charges may not hold.

 A manslaughter charge in Andrew County, MO can turn your life upside down, but what you do next matters.

-Call (314) 900-HELP or contact us online for a case evaluation with an experienced Andrew County, MO manslaughter defense attorney.
+Call (314) 900-HELP or reach out online to schedule a case review with an experienced manslaughter defense lawyer in Andrew County, MO.

 View Service Areas